clux/facemaulers/npcs/zaehesh.md

 TEMPTATION: Scan mordai with red eyes.
 Tempt with 20% more evocation potency.
 Or maybe 30%?
 (Never any shame in seeking help.)

 ### Offers
 Offer `Gate` on conditions to aid the cause.
 She will have the true name of a fiend dedicated to the cause `Zoroxath the Interruptable` (will only be whispered) what type of demon?
 Pit Fiend?
 High end devil.
+NB: They need to use `Planar Binding` to actually get it to do what they want.

 ### Notes